carlescliment/calendar-bundle/README.md

 This is a bundle that handles events in the calendar.
 It provides four different default views; agenda, by day, by week and by month.
 You can also use this bundle as a simple calendar API.

+**Note** The master branch of this repo is compatible with Symfony 2.2 and 2.3.
+You can find a 2.1 branch also.

 ## Installation